The 42 best restaurants in Guadalajara

 Restaurante SSAM fits into that sophisticated yet casually elegant category.
 Inside and out the experience is absolutely enchanting.
 A beautiful space on tree-lined Calle Morelos, educated and attentive service, and one hell of a kitchen make Restaurante SSAM a name that you need to know.

-If you don’t know about Venezuelan-style arepas, you don’t know living.
+If you don’t know about Venezuelan-style arepas, you don’t know what living is.
 Just look at the reviews that this restaurant has on Google Maps.
-Casa Morenos has quickly grown into hub of the Venezuelan community in Guadalajara.
+Casa Morenos has quickly grown into a hub of the Venezuelan community in Guadalajara.

 From the time you walk in the door, you realize how important the music is to these people.
 Whether it is live music or a carefully crafted playlist you will catch yourself grooving all night long.